Over 60s make money in all sorts of ways now.

 - Get some advice from a local garden centre helpdesk

-Don’t forget that you can also make your own compost and sell it.
-Get a discounted compost bin from your local council.
-Enter your postcode into this search box to see where you can get one from and how much it’ll cost.
+Don’t forget, you can also make your own compost and sell it.
+Some local councils will even provide a discounted compost bin.
+Simply, enter your postcode into the search box to see where you can get one from and how much it’ll cost.

 Now take a look at these articles:

-If you love the companionship of dogs but don’t want the responsibility of owning and looking after one full time, dog walking could be the perfect way for you to earn some extra money.
-Your first stop should be our essential article on how to make £60 an hour by dog walking.
+If you love the companionship of dogs, but don’t want the responsibility of owning and looking after one full time, dog walking could be the perfect way for you to earn some extra money.
+First, you need to read our essential article on how to make £60 an hour by dog walking.

-Register yourself with a dog-walking company like Narps, or keep it simple and look after the pets of people you already know.
+Then, register yourself with a dog-walking company such as Narps, or keep it simple and look after the pets of people you already know.
 Expect to make around £6–10 per walk.

-You could also take it a step further and actually look after an animal in your own home while the owners are away.
-Join a company like Barking Mad as a ‘host family’.
+You could also take it a step further and actually look after an animal in your own home, while their owners are away.
+To do this, join a company, such as Barking Mad, and register as a ‘host family’.